We live in an age of unprecedented technological change which has immense power to transform our economies, societies and daily lives.

 How do we create a regulatory framework that allows these technologies to fulfill their potential to liberate and empower humankind while protecting the rights of individuals to privacy and to equality before the law?

 That is the question which will inform a three part series of conferences on human rights and technology.

-The series forms part of the New Europeans programme on "Human Rights and the European Union in the wake of Brexit", in partnership with the Association for the Defence of Human Rights in Europe and the think tanks Britain in Europe and Knowing our Rights based at the new School of Law at Goldsmiths, University of London.
+The series forms part of the New Europeans programme on "Human Rights and the European Union in the wake of Brexit", in partnership with the Association for the Defence of Human Rights in Europe and the Britain in Europe thinktank and Knowing our Rights research project which are based at, and support, the new Law programme at Goldsmiths, University of London.

 The event takes place at the prestigious venue of 76, allée de Robertsau, in Strasbourg, a beautiful art nouveau villa, now seat to the European Parliamentary Association.

 The conference will take up many of the themes from an evening debate organised by the EPA earlier this year on fake news, which concluded: